Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Wales v Scotland kick-off 2.45pm live on BBC1 (coverage from 2.15pm) and S4c from Principality Stadium, Cardiff

-England v South Africa kick-off at 3pm live on Spy Sports Main Event/Sky Sports Action (coverage from 2.30pm) from Twickenham, London
+England v South Africa kick-off at 3pm live on Spy Sports Main Event/Sky Sports Action & NOW TV (coverage from 2.30pm) from Twickenham, London

 Ireland v Italy kick-off 8pm live on Premier Sports from Soldier Field, Chicago